ZigaVukcevicDev/k6/load-test/text.md

 > Easy explanation
 >
-> Checking if a bridge can safely carry the daily traffic of cars and trucks over time.
+> Checking if a bridge can safely carry the daily traffic of cars over time.

 ## II.
 Key characteristics